We Are Wahine

 - Amanda Corby Noguchi, Creative Director & Owner, Under my Umbrella, & Co-Founder, Pili Group

-- Moderator: Ma Ry Kim, Principal and Design Director, G70
+- Moderator: Ma Ry Kim, Principal, G70, and Managing Partner of Design & Development, Thoroughbred Hawaii

 GRIT: RISE OF THE WAHINE